Behaviour

 A practical parent guide to Ross Greene's CPS model.
 What it is, how Plan B works, and how to adapt it for autistic, PDA, and ADHD children.

-That reframe sounds simple.
-Living it is harder.
-But CPS gives you an actual structure for getting there, and it's the approach most frequently recommended by the PDA Society and increasingly by clinicians working with autistic children, children with ADHD, and children whose behaviour has been labelled "challenging" by a system that hasn't yet figured out what's driving it.
+Collaborative and Proactive Solutions, developed by Dr Ross Greene, starts from one idea: your child isn't behaving badly because they won't do better.
+They're struggling because they can't do better, right now, with the skills they currently have.
+CPS gives you a structure for getting there, and it's the approach most frequently recommended by the PDA Society and increasingly by clinicians working with autistic children, children with ADHD, and children whose behaviour has been labelled "challenging."

 What is collaborative and proactive solutions?